Tagalog people: Bladesmithing

+In Tagalog language, the general term for knives and short swords is itak or gulok, used for both utilitarian and combat purposes.
+The archaic term for sword is kalis which was supplanted by espada, a loanword from Spanish.
+Profiles like dahong palay, binakoko, and sinungot ulang/hipon are common in all Tagalog provinces.
+The town of Taal, Batangas is particularly known for balisong knives.

+The method of learning is through apprenticeship which involves in making hilt and scabbards, as well as assisting on the overall process of forging.

+The normal material for blade is spring steel from junkyards, as is the norm in the rest of the country.
+Scabbards are normally made of hardwood, some towns along the boundary of Quezon and Laguna use carabao leather, scabbards that are made of carabao horn is rare.
+Hilts are either made of carabao horn or wood.
+Engraved brass ferrules are also commonly used in Rizal and Laguna.

 Ceramics

-Tagalogs practiced pottery since pre-colonial period, many fragments of such potteries were found buried among the dead.
+Tagalogs have practiced pottery since the pre-colonial period.
+Many fragments of such pottery were found buried among the dead.
 These wares are prominent in pre-colonial Tagalog society along with porcelain (kawkawan/kakawan in Tagalog) imported from Chinese traders.

-By early Spanish colonial period, Manila and nearby areas became center for pottery production.
-Pottery produced from these areas were called Manila ware by H. Otley Beyer and produced pottery were dated from 16th century up to early 19th century.
-These wares are described as pottery, made of terracotta, or semi-stoneware with hard and fine-grained (typically unglazed) appearance in brown, buff or brick-red color.
+By the early Spanish colonial period, Manila and nearby areas became centers for pottery production.
+Pottery produced from these areas was called Manila ware by H. Otley Beyer and often dated from the 16th century up to the early 19th century.
+They were made of terra cotta, semi-stone material with a hard and fine-grained (typically unglazed) appearance in a brown, buff or brick-red color.
 Vases, small jars, bottles and goblets found in archaeological sites in Manila, Cavite and Mindoro were described by Beyer and others as fluted, combed and incised.

-Research and investigation discovered that Manila ware pottery were fired at kilns located in present-day Makati, at least three defunct kilns were discovered near the vicinity of Pasig River.
-Analysis of the patterns describes that these were replicated from the style found in European wares and assumed to be intended for elite market due to Manila-Acapulco galleon.
+Research and investigation discovered that Manila ware pottery was fired at kilns located in present-day Makati.
+At least three defunct kilns were discovered in the vicinity of the Pasig River.
+Analyses of the patterns reveal that these were replicated from the style found in European wares and assumed to be intended for the elite market due to the Manila-Acapulco galleon.

 Papercraft

-Tagalogs in Bulacan practice an art called pabalat, these are colorful Japanese paper cut into intricate designs.
+Tagalogs in Bulacan practice an art called pabalat, colorful pieces of Japanese paper cut into intricate designs.
 These papers are then used as wrappers for pastillas, a traditional Tagalog confection that originated from Bulacan province.
-Aside from the use as wrapper, pabalat are also used as center pieces during feasts.
-Pabalat designs vary depending on the maker, but bahay kubo, rice fields, flowers, to landscapes and figures are common motifs.
+Aside from their use as wrappers, pabalat are also used as centerpieces during feasts.
+Pabalat designs vary depending on the maker, but bahay kubo, rice fields, flowers, landscapes and figures are common motifs.

+In Paete, Laguna, a papercraft called taka is practiced.
+It involves a wooden mold that has various shapes like carabao, horse, or a person, it is coated with wax release agent or gawgaw (starch) then hand-painted with a rich variety of colors.